 Information for Classroom Training Attendees

-NFPA 101: Essentials for Health Care Occupancies Classroom Training offers a Certificate of Educational Achievement* available through an online review and exam taken after the course.
-Earn the Certificate to demonstrate your understanding of the seminar topics.
+The 2015 NFPA 101 Classroom Training also offers a Certificate of Educational Achievement* available after the course through an online review and exam.
+Earn the Certificate to demonstrate proficiency in your understanding of seminar topics.

 Upon completion you should be able to: